trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

     Users always have permission to view or kill their own queries.

-For example, if you want to allow the role ``admin`` full query access, allow the user ``alice`` to execute and kill queries, any user to execute queries, and deny all other access, you can use the following rules:
+For example, if you want to allow the role ``admin`` full query access, allow the user ``alice`` to execute and kill queries, allow members of the group ``contractors`` to view all queries, allow any user to execute queries, and deny all other access, you can use the following rules:

 .. literalinclude:: query-access.json
     :language: json